Skip to content

 Spice mixture

-• 2 tablespoons chili powder; I’ve used Penzey’s Hot Chili Powder
+• 1 to 2 tablespoons chili powder; I’ve used Penzey’s Hot Chili Powder

 • 1 to 2 teaspoons ground cinnamon